 Expert Parallelism

-EP shards MoE expert weights across the EP mesh, dramatically reducing the FSDP communication volume per layer.
+EP shards MoE expert weights across the EP mesh, dramatically reducing the FSDP communication volume per layer and improving the training throughput.
 EP is only available with the custom model implementation (model.impl = "custom" or "auto" for supported families).

 ep_comm_backend = "deepep" uses DeepEP’s custom dispatch/combine kernels for speed, with two extra knobs (deepep_num_sms, deepep_token_chunk_size) — tune on your hardware.